pledgeqa/PledgeQA/README.md

 - Show individual monitor statuses.
 - Group monitors for organized presentation.
 - Enhance transparency with public-facing or internal status pages.
+- Customize status pages with your branding for a seamless user experience.

 ![PledgeQA status page](./images/status.png)